-- (1) For purposes of this analysis, we assumed the Executive's compensation is as follows: base salary as of December 31, 2015 of \$600,000.
-Unvested stock options include 25,408 options from 2013 grant at \$29.123/share, 50,817 options from 2014 grant at \$31.433/share and 104,158 options from 2015 grant at \$22.44/share.
-Unvested restricted stock includes 57,696 shares from 2013 grants, 277,481 shares from 2014 grants and 34,719 shares from 2015 grant.
-Unvested performance share awards includes 34,719 shares from 2015 grant.
-Value of unvested stock options, restricted stock and performance share awards based on a share price of \$15.82, the Company's closing stock price on December 31, 2015. - (2) Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for "Good Reason", as of December 31, 2015.
+- (1) For purposes of this analysis, we assumed the Executive's compensation is as follows: base salary as of December 31, 2016 of \$600,000.
+Unvested stock options include 25,409 options from 2014 grant at \$31.433/share, 69,439 options from 2015 grant at \$22.44/share and 181,913 options from 2016 grant at \$13.71/share.
+Unvested restricted stock includes 277,481 shares from 2014 grants, 34,719 shares from 2015 grant and 67,411 shares from 2016 grant.
+Unvested performance share awards includes 34,719 shares from 2015 grant and 67,411 shares from 2016 grant.
+Value of unvested stock options, restricted stock and performance share awards based on a share price of \$20.47, the Company's closing stock price on December 31, 2016. - (2) Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for "Good Reason", as of December 31, 2016.
 Termination by the executive for "Good Reason" means the assignment to the employee of any duties inconsistent with his current position or any action by the Company that results in a diminution in the executive's position, authority, duties or responsibilities; a failure by the Company to comply with the terms of the executive's employment agreement; or the requirement of the executive to relocate or to travel to a substantially greater extent than required at the date of the employment agreement. - (3) For purposes of this analysis, we have assumed that the performance share awards vest at target (100%). - (4) Executive also entitled to outplacement services valued at not more than 15% of base salary.
 For purposes of this analysis, we valued the outplacement services at 15% of base salary.